 Common Causes of an Upset Stomach in Dogs

 Your dog may have an upset stomach because they ate something they shouldn’t have.
-Did you clear away the supper dishes and leave steak on the plates?
-Is the kitchen secure?
+Did you clear away the supper dishes and leave steak bones on the plates?
+Is the kitchen garbage secure?
 Some dogs can’t help themselves when there’s leftover people food within reach!

 If you’ve had Riley or Rosie for a romp in the park, they may have ingested something when your back was turned.
 Dogs are masters at concealing what they shouldn’t be doing.